 3. Tomas Kebab : This small restaurant – delivery was for many years a common secret among the inhabitants of Neos Kosmos area but now people from every corner of Athens come here to taste this authentic Armenian kebab, which is prepared by Tomas and his sons.
 The delicious lamb kebab wrapped in pita bread with onions and tomato is unique but also the chicken kebab (new entry to the menu) with yogurt sauce is a good reason to visit this place.
 (Mitrou Sarkoudinou 49, Neos Kosmos)

 4. Thanasis (Θανάσης) : Last but not least, this is the restaurant that learnt the citizens of this city to eat kebab.
-From the day it opened in 1964, the quality have been the same.
-One of my childhood memories is the times when I came here with my grandmother and waited at the usually long queue to taste this “exotic” treat.
-You can either have a take away wrapped in pita kebab or you can sit an enjoy a whole plate of kebabs (you cannot order a wrapped one at the table).
-Don’ t be put off by the today touristy look of the place, sit at one of the hundreds tables and just enjoy.
+From the day it opened in 1964, the quality has been the same.
+One of my childhood memories is the times when I came here with my grandmother and waited in the usually long queue to taste this “exotic” treat.
+You can either have a takeaway wrapped in pita kebab or you can sit and enjoy a whole plate of kebabs (you cannot order a wrapped one at the table).
+Don’t be put off by today’s touristy look of the place, sit at one of the hundreds of tables and just enjoy.
 (Mitropoleos 69, Monastiraki Square)